hvasbath/beat/README.md

 be available provided by someone.
 Thus, in case you are willing to contribute I would be more than happy to guide/ support you in writing parts of the documentation for a particular feature-if you want to try it out.

-The legacy documentation of beat v1.0. can be found under: https://hvasbath.github.io/beat/

 ## License
 GNU General Public License, Version 3, 29 June 2007